wavebeem/wavebeem.com/src/blog/2024/3d-puffy-experiment/index.md

 ---
 date: "2024-11-09"
-title: "Experiment: Puffy 3D mode"
+title: "Experiment: Puffy 3D Mode"
 description:
   "Taking inspiration from Claymorphism, I made an experimental version of my site with a puffy 3D look."